djipco/webmidi/website/api/classes/Output.md

 **Returns: ** Output<br />

 **Throws**:
-  * coucou[object Object]: The control value must be between 0 and 127.
+  * coucouRangeError: The control value must be between 0 and 127.
-  * coucou[object Object]: The msb value must be between 0 and 127
+  * coucouRangeError: The msb value must be between 0 and 127

 ### `.setOmniMode(...)`